HughFerg/CS3500/out/production/Animator/cs3500/animator/model/README.txt

 the 2 shapes together with the times relevant to mutation.
 A when the user inputs an animation, it is essentially inputting a future shape.

-We chose to have Commands keep track of where they are going over our intital idea of giving shapes velocities towards their destinations for the duration of the command because on a large scale velocities could cause rounding errors and not reaching your intended destination exactly.
+We chose to have Commands keep track of where they are going over our initial idea of giving shapes velocities towards their destinations for the duration of the command because on a large scale velocities could cause rounding errors and not reaching your intended destination exactly.